HaNdTriX/next-electron-server/README.md

 Type: `string`\
 Example: `next://app`

-The entrypoint of your Next.js app.
+The entry-point of your Next.js app.

 #### options